mariyam184184khan-web/azureml-end-to-end-project/README.md

 - **Workspace Name:** `ms-azureml-ds-workspace`

 An Azure ML Workspace was created as the central environment for:
 - Managing datasets and model assets
 - Running AutoML experiments
 - Building and executing Designer pipelines
 - Managing compute resources
-- Deploying and monitoring online endpoints
+- Deploying and validating real-time inference endpoints

-Screenshots in this repository show the workspace configuration and resource management in Azure ML Studio.
+Screenshots included in this repository show the workspace configuration and resource setup in Azure ML Studio.

 ---